dwyl/product-roadmap/README.md

 ## "_Happiness is not something ready made. <br />It comes from your own actions._" ~ [Dalai Lama](https://www.goodreads.com/quotes/1263-happines)

-By helping people to focus their efforts on their highest priority items.
+By helping people to focus their efforts on their highest priority items, we are helping people be happy. <br />
-We are helping people be happy.
+That's a mission we can _all_ get on board with!

 Our immediate plan is to build a **_single_ app**